illudium/illudium.github.io/_posts/2024-10-20-managing-Adobe-updates.md

 One problem you will encounter with RUM, is that it will download available updates but fail to apply them, when an Adobe app is still running.

-To handle that gracefully, I suggest the following script snippet [(also listed here)] (https://github.com/illudium/shell-scripts-for-Mac-mgmt/blob/main/quit_all_adobe_apps.sh), which will invoke AppleScript and ask the user quit all running Adobe apps, and prompt them to save any unsaved changes.
+To handle that gracefully, I suggest the following script snippet [(also listed here)](https://github.com/illudium/shell-scripts-for-Mac-mgmt/blob/main/quit_all_adobe_apps.sh), which will invoke AppleScript and ask the user quit all running Adobe apps, and prompt them to save any unsaved changes.

 ```shell
 #!/bin/sh